logdna/chef-logdna/README.md

 The recipe to enable and manage LogDNA Agent Service on `rpm` or `yum` based systems.

+## Contributing

+Contributions are always welcome.
+See the [contributing guide](https://github.com/logdna/chef-logdna/blob/master/CONTRIBUTING.md) to learn how you can help.

 ## License and Authors

 * Author: [Samir Musali](https://github.com/ldsamir), LogDNA